mariusscholtz/Oracle-Cloud-Infrastructure-resources/markdown/readme.md

 **Copying text blocks**

-Add a tab spacing to your text and Markadown will automatically allow you to copy text.
+Add 2 tab spacings in front of your text will allow Markdown to copy text.

     code1 with 2 tab spaces
     code2 with 2 tab spaces